wing5wong/artisan-whs-static/source/_courses/MUS1.md

 type: Level 1 Optional
 description: ""
 maori_title: "MUS2"
-background: "To learn about the languages of music, develop ideas in music, communicate and interpret meaning in music and understand music in context.
+body: "To learn about the languages of music, develop ideas in music, communicate and interpret meaning in music and understand music in context.
 This course is for students who have played a musical instrument for at least 3 years, through itinerant lessons, Year 9/10 Music or outside school lessons."
 year: "11"
 credits: "18-24"
 entry_requirements: ""